 In this post, I am sharing scripts to kill all your running processes or sessions of SQL Server.

-DBA always set time of database maintenance activities, but sometime they find few running sessions so they require to close all connections of a SQL Server Database.
+DBA always set time of database maintenance activities, but sometimes they find few running sessions so they require closing all connections of a SQL Server Database.

 Before executing this script, please take care and verify all running connections and processes otherwise this script will harm to your data.

-You require this type of script very occasionally, but I am sharing here because this is also one of the important script for SQL DBA.
+You require this type of script very occasionally, but I am sharing here because this is also one of the important scripts for SQL DBA.

 How to find running sessions or processes in SQL Server?

 SET @SQL = ''

 SELECT @SQL = @SQL + 'Kill ' + Convert(varchar, SPId) + ';'

 WHERE DBId = DB_ID(@DatabaseName) AND SPId <> @@SPId